MajorMiners/DM_Project_2016/ReadMe.txt

 				- renamed hygiene_relation.java to HygieneIdentifier.java
 				- added code for stemming and sentiment analysis
 				- new output csv from that file will have sentiment as a new column.
-				- maven build successful
+				- maven build successful.
+				- code running successfully but taking too long

 			@TODO:
-				- need to test the code on some data.
-				- no idea how to run the program.
+				- get the hygiene_related_reviews.csv ready.

 		Isha-
 		Kush-
 		Joy-